 The Oaktree Credit Agreement contains customary representations, warranties and affirmative and negative covenants, including a financial covenant requiring the Company to maintain certain levels of cash and cash equivalents in accounts subject to a control agreement in favor of the Agent of at least \$30,000 at all times commencing from 30 days after the Closing Date and decreasing to \$25,000 of cash and cash equivalents in such controlled accounts after the Company borrows any Tranche B Loan.
-As of September 30, 2023, the Company is in compliance with all financial covenants pursuant to the Oaktree Credit Agreement.
+As of June 30, 2024, the Company was in compliance with all financial covenants pursuant to the Oaktree Credit Agreement.